 Sanctuary Cities — Press Kit

-Sanctuary cities—state and local jurisdictions with policies that obstruct immigration enforcement—pose a serious threat to the safety of the American people.
-Although some “sanctuary” policies were enacted ten or more years ago, they finally received national media attention in the summer of 2015 after Kate Steinle was tragically shot and killed in San Francisco.
-The shooter, Francisco Sanchez, is an illegal alien with seven convictions and five previous deportations.
-Importantly, Sanchez admitted he went to San Francisco because he knew it is a sanctuary city that would protect him from Immigration and Customs Enforcement (ICE).
+Sanctuary jurisdictions—state and local policies that obstruct immigration enforcement—pose a serious threat to the safety of the American people.
+Although some “sanctuary” policies were enacted ten or more years ago and have been responsible for countless needless deaths in the United States, they finally received national media attention in the summer of 2015 after Kate Steinle was tragically shot and killed in San Francisco.
+The shooter, Jose Inez Garcia-Zarate, is an illegal alien with seven convictions and five previous deportations.
+It’s important to note that Garcia-Zarate admitted he went to San Francisco because he knew it was a sanctuary city that would protect him from Immigration and Customs Enforcement (ICE).

 - Sanctuary Cities: Obstructing Immigration Enforcement | In-depth policy analysis from FAIR’s Government Relations team

 - “Sanctuary” Policy is Bad Public Policy | FAIR Fact Sheet

 - • FAIR Urges Passage of Senate Anti-Sanctuary Bill | FAIR Statement

 - Video: FAIR President Dan Stein Talks Sanctuary Cities | One America News Network

 - • The Obama Administration is NOT Cracking Down on Sanctuary Policies | FAIR Media Director Ira Mehlman on Townhall.com